tmarti/graphics-research/articles/webgl2-gpu-based-snapping.md

 + 3.2: and, your Fragment Shader will output the position of the Vertex.
 ```

-The fact that we can render coordinates instead of colors, is just because in WebGLv2 your renderbuffer can accept many different color formats!
+The fact that we can render coordinates instead of colors, is just because in WebGLv2 your render-buffer can accept many different color formats!

-- 8-bit RGBA integer channels (the traditional color renderbuffers)
+- 8-bit RGBA integer channels (the traditional color render-buffers)
 - 16-bit only-R channel (hmmm...)
 - 32-bit RGBA float channel (hmmm...)
 - etc etc etc